smmlab/3d-printing/prime95b_mount/readme.md

 This is a 1D linear stage to align the center of a Photometrics Prime95b camera with the optical axis of the Mad City Labs RM21 microscope body.

-The STL files can be modified and the stage placed on a kinematic stage
+The STL files can be modified and the stage placed on a kinematic stage for tilt and displacement along other axes.
+Or the base design can be modified to achieve different sensor heights.

 ![Assembled stage](assembled.png)